-This is about identifying solutions to deliver positive change to the protected site.
+This is about identifying solutions to deliver positive change to the protected site and to address business challenges/risks.
 The PSS guidance suggests that this should include identifying three potential options to create change.
 It is important that sustainable funding opportunities are considered within each of these options.